ToruNiina/toml11/README.md

 ```

-Fix syntax errors in examples
-Fix syntax errors in examplesFor more details, please refer to the [documentation](https://toruniina.github.io/toml11/).
+For more details, please refer to the [documentation](https://toruniina.github.io/toml11/).

 ## Table of Contents